codurance/rust-nation-beginners-workshop/6_tic_tac_toe/1_rendering/README.md

 ## Goals

 * Pass the first test
-* Uncomment the second test and make it pass
+* Un-ignore the second test and make it pass
 * Using the first two tests as examples, implement the remaining test cases (below) and make them pass.

 ## Test Cases